-PART II - INDIVIDUAL WORK - Ethical Reasoning Quiz
+PART II - INDIVIDUAL WORK - ACA Code of Ethics Quiz

-Once all of the Group Work is done, your Professor will construct a quiz based on each of these case studies.
-The quiz will include each Case Study from each group and identify the Section in which the group was working.
-For each case study you will all need to identify the specific Section in the ACA Code (you will copy the entire Section word-for-word in your answer) and then a brief description (in a separate paragraph) as to what you would do in this situation.
+Once all of the Group Work is done, your Professor will construct a quiz based on each of these Case Studies.

+The quiz will include each Case Study from each group and identify the Standard in which the group was working.

+For each case study you will all need to identify the specific Section in the ACA Code of Ethics (you will copy the entire Section word-for-word in your answer).